 In addition to converting text to speech, another crucial function JAWS and similar programs provide is output in braille.
 This function enables braille readers to view documents on refreshable braille displays or download them onto popular portable devices such as BrailleNote.

 The main drawback with screen readers is price: JAWS Standard costs $895.
-There are, however, low- and no-cost options.
+One can, however, download free Windows accessibility software, or purchase an all-in-one PC accessibility solution such as CDesk.

 Serotek offers System Access to Go, a free, web-resident version of its flagship screen reader.
 After creating an account, users can make any computer connected to the Internet accessible by simply logging in and pressing Enter.